paul-kline/sigcse2024-plcc/Docs/setup.md

 We will use it to provide you with a development environment, pre-installed with PLCC and the workshop materials.
 Please complete the instructions below to setup GitPod for use in this workshop.
+GitPod will save an un-pushed environment for 14 days, according to what they told me when I left things hanging.

 ## Create a GitPod Account